-2. Anticipate and pre-emptively solve client pain points
+2. Pre-emptively solve client pain points

-Fear is another major barrier to buy-in.
+Fear is another major barrier to getting buy-in for case studies.

 We’ve seen it before: clients are stoked that you helped them achieve amazing results.
 They might even happily recommend your product or service to colleagues.
 And yet, when it comes to the dreaded case study interview, they’re suddenly gun-shy.
 What gives?